kaizen-ai/kaizenflow/documentation/general/code_style.md

         ...
     ```

+## Some suggested spelling
+- Capitalize the abbreviations, e.g.,
+    - `CSV`
+    - `DB` since it’s an abbreviation of Database
+- We spell
+    - "Python"
+    - "Git" (as program), "git" (as the command)
+- We distinguish "research" (not "default", "base") vs "production"
+- We use different names for indicating the same concept, e.g., `dir`, `path`, `folder`
+    - Let's use `dir`

 ## Finding the best names

 - Naming things properly is one of the most difficult task of a programmer / data
   scientist
-    - The name needs to be short and memorable
+    - The name needs to be (possibly) short and memorable
+        - Don't be afraid to use long names, if needed, e.g.,
+          `process_text_with_full_pipeline_twitter_v1`
+        - Clarity is more important than number of bytes used
     - The name should capture what the object represents, without reference to
       things that can change or to details that are not important
+    - The name should refer to what objects do (i.e., mechanisms), rather than
+      how we use them (i.e., policies)
     - The name needs to be non-controversial: people need to be able to map the
       name in their mental model
     - The name needs to sound good in English

 - Think hard about how to call functions, files, variables, classes

-- Don't be afraid to use long names if needed, e.g., `process_text_with_full_pipeline_twitter_v1`
-    - Clarity is more important than number of bytes used

 ## Horrible names

 - `raw_df` is a terrible name
     - "raw" with respect to what?
+    - Cooked?
-Cooked?
-Read-After-Write race condition?
+    - Read-After-Write race condition?

 - `person_dict` is bad
     - What if we switch from a dictionary to an object?